 The Wellness Center and Krise Fitness Center are directly managed by the Office of Housing & Residence Life.
-The Wellness Center is open to be used by all faculty, staff, and students, as well as members of the community and guests.
+The Wellness Center is open to be used by all faculty, staff, and students.
 Students and employees are required to turn in their West Liberty University Topper Card in order to gain admittance.
-Non-campus guests can apply for a guest pass through the online at www.westliberty.edu/student-life/wcguest.
-Guest passes take 3-5 business days to process and are mailed to the home address on the form.

-In addition to submitting your Topper Card or guest pass, there are several safety features in place for the Wellness Center and its patrons.
-There are also cameras and door access controls to keep the Wellness Center and its guest safe and to keep the facility wellmaintained.
-The Wellness Center currently has several cardiorespiratory machines, including treadmills, stair climb machines, elliptical machines and stationary bikes.
-The facility also has several weight machines and free weights, including dumb bells, kettle bells, and weight plates for barbells.
+In addition to submitting your Topper Card, there are several safety features in place for the Wellness Center and its patrons.
+There are also cameras and door access controls to keep the Wellness Center and its guests safe and to keep the facility well-maintained.
+The Wellness Center currently has several cardiorespiratory machines, including treadmills, stair climb machines, elliptical machines, and stationary bikes.
+The facility also has several weight machines and free weights, including dumb bells, kettlebells, and weight plates for barbells.

 Krise Fitness Center is a smaller unit located in a non-residential area of Krise Hall basement.
 The facility allows card access for students and employees only.
-The facility is monitored by a combination of cameras, housing and residence life staff and WLU Police during its hours of operation.
+The facility is monitored by a combination of cameras, housing, and residence life staff and WLU Police during its hours of operation.
 Krise Fit houses several cardio machines, core training equipment and light weights.